anycable/anycable_demo/README.md

 Sample application demonstrating AnyCable concept.

-AnyCable allows you to use any WebSocket server (written in any language) as a replacement for built-in Ruby ActionCable server.
+AnyCable allows you to use any WebSocket server (written in any language) as a replacement for built-in Ruby Action Cable server.

-With AnyCable you can use channels, client-side JS, broadcasting - (_almost_) all that you can do with ActionCable.
-You can even use ActionCable in development and not be afraid of compatibility issues.
+With AnyCable you can use channels, client-side JS, broadcasting - (_almost_) all that you can do with Action Cable.
+You can even use Action Cable in development and not be afraid of compatibility issues.

 ## Requirements

-- Ruby ~> 2.3
+- Ruby ~> 2.4
 - PostgreSQL >= 9.4
 - Redis
 - [anycable-go](https://github.com/anycable/anycable-go)
 - [hivemind](https://github.com/DarthSim/hivemind) (optional)

-**NOTE**: MacOS Sierra has a [problem with gRPC](https://github.com/grpc/grpc/issues/8403).
+- PhantomJS (for tests only)

 ## Usage with Docker